Bloodyfool/subfinder/README.md

 # Subfinder

-This script will find and download subtitles for any video file
+This script will find and download subtitles for movies based on the video file.

+This script downloads from [Subscene](https://subscene.com/)

 # Usage